grid reference TM 163 439Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA Ipswich & East Suffolk branch.last updated 05/01/2019

 24 Bridge St

 The White Lion was located on the south bank of the Orwell, close to the water's edge on Bridge Street, immediately to the west of Stoke Bridge.
 It first appears in Ipswich borough records in 1562 during the reign of Elizabeth I (1558 - 1603) when the owner was a "Mr. MADOCKE" and it was noted "water at back gate".
 It appears not to have been a very large house at that time.

 The pub building was demolished in 1924 when the Stoke bridge was widened.

-It has been reported to have closed in 1913, but the Borough Police licensed premises register still listed it as late as 1923, so this seems to be wrong.
+It has been reported to have closed in 1913, but the Borough Police licensed premises register still listed it as late as 1923, so the earlier date may be incorrect.